jamgar/100-days-of-code/log.md

 **Thoughts** I am enhancing a react app I built from a tutorial by adding a Sign Up form.
 Going to continue adding to the app.

 <img style="max-width:500px;" src="https://github.com/jamgar/100-days-of-code/blob/master/images/day33.png" alt="Day 33" />

+### Day 34: May 25, 2018

+**Today's Progress**: Added email authentication with firebase.

+**Thoughts** Previously was only using Google Auth with firebase, but now can create user with email and password